About

 Producer, Indigenous Screen Summit

 Rachel CrowSpreadingWings is part of the Blackfoot Confederacy and a member of Kainai First Nations.
-Her career in film and television spans 15 years.
+She has been part of the BANFF experience since 2015 & 2016, as an intern.
+Returning as a delegate in 2022.
+And in 2023 joining the team as the Producer of the Indigenous Screen Summit.
+Most recently, she brought her acting skills to the main stage as “Tammy” in a groundbreaking play called“Yisstsiiyi,” at the University of Lethbridge, which was produced in partnership with Making Treaty 7.
+Her career in film and television spans 16 years.
 Her experience includes; reporting, producing and hosting the evening news for networks like CTV, CityNews, and ABC/Fox.
 Before hitting the mainstream networks, for nearly two years, Rachel produced “Prairie Phyre: First Nations News in Southern Alberta” for Shaw.
 Rachel also produced a radio program for “Thin Air Radio” in Spokane, Washington.
 Helping others reach for their dreams is her lifelong commitment.